 In conversation with scholars, policy makers, activists and those who are affected by poverty, we unpack the hidden dimensions of poverty.
 We cast a critical eye on common understandings and misconceptions and challenge conventional wisdom about how poverty can or should be addressed.

 This project builds on more than a decade of research and policy-oriented work on poverty across the globe.
 It is led by me – Keetie Roelen.
-I work as a Research Fellow at the Institute of Development Studies (IDS) and you can find more about my work on my personal page on the IDS website.
-I feel passionate about getting the word about poverty out there, and about representing different experiences, views and perspectives.
+I work as a Senior Research Fellow at the Centre for the Study of Global Development (CSGD) at the Open University in the UK.
+I feel passionate about getting the word out on poverty, and about representing different experiences, views and perspectives.

 Sign up to our newsletter to stay informed about new episodes, blog posts and more!